MattiaSarti/transformer-from-scratch/README.md

 ## Why is it not a good task to apply a Transformer?
 mmmm
-## Why did you used such task anyway, then?
+## Why did you choose such task anyway, then?
-Because I was into the architecture, I just trained it to see the architecture working correctly without the need of employing an external dataset.
+Because I was into the architecture, I just trained it to see the architecture working correctly without employing an external dataset.

 ### Tests:
 ✓ Unit Tests: passed\